 - Prepare the first layer.
 First, divide the coconut filling in half, and have your bottom cake layer ready on a cake board.

 - Frost the cake.
 Give the top and sides of the cake a light coating with cream cheese frosting.
 It doesn’t have to be a thick layer, as we’re going for more of a crumb coat.
-Finally, pat the shredded toasted coconut from earlier in an even layer over top of the frosting.
+Finally, pat the shredded toasted coconut from earlier in an even layer on top of the frosting.

 - Make sure to evenly mix the cake batter.
 Remember to scrape down the sides of the bowl as needed, and give the batter a good stir from bottom to top.